pbaljet/CPSC-4970/docs/term/2023-spring-a/syllabus.md

 # Course Description

-CPSC 4970 is designed to introduce applied cyber security techniques in the software development process.
-A java based application and associated build tools will be used as the method to provide hands on experience and knowledge.
-The course is designed around constructing a software build pipeline that progressively gets more advanced.
+CPSC 4970 Applied Cyber Security is designed to introduce applied cyber security techniques in the software development process.
+A java based application and associated build tools (Apache Maven, Gitlab) will be used as the method to provide hands-on experience and knowledge.
+The course is designed around constructing a software build pipeline that incorporates manual and automated cyber security practices as the course progresses.

 >Description: Admission into Bachelor of Computer Science Program.
 Introduction to vulnerabilities and associated